Alan Walters: Academic career

-Walters studied statistics at University College Leicester and then went to Nuffield College, Oxford, where he took an MA in economics.
+After the war, Walters studied statistics at University College, Leicester, and then went to Nuffield College, Oxford, where he took an MA in economics.
 On leaving Nuffield in 1951, he took up a post to teach statistics at Birmingham University, later becoming professor of econometrics and statistics there in the early 1960s.
 He was one of the first British economists to argue that money was "of considerable importance" to economic activity, a view that became more widespread during "the Great Inflation" of the 1970s.
 He argued forcefully that Britain should maintain strict monetary targets, and that the money supply should not be manipulated for political reasons.

 In 1968–70 he was a member of the Commission on the Third London Airport (the "Roskill Commission").

 After serving as a professor at the London School of Economics from 1968 to 1976, where he was Sir Ernest Cassel Professor of Economics, Walters became an economic adviser to the World Bank and a professor in the Economics Department at The Johns Hopkins University.

 One of his most important contributions to economic theory was to demonstrate empirically that, for many industries, the costs at the high-scale end of the long-run cost curve is essentially constant or even declining.
 This was established in his article "Production and Cost Functions: An Econometric Survey", published by the journal Econometrica.